Distributed energy resources illustraltion

 7. See: https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/participate-in-the-market/registration

-8. For example, participants enrolled in AEMO’s Virtual Power Plant Demonstrations Program were granted an exemption from the requirement to hold an electricity generation licence by ESCOSA.
-The exemption has limited application and is subject to conditions that are similar to the mandatory conditions set out in electricity generator licences.
-See https://www.escosa.sa.gov.au/news/electricity-news/dec19-news-2019-e-vppdp-aemo-initiate.
+10. For example, participants enrolled in AEMO’s Virtual Power Plant Demonstrations Program were granted an exemption from the requirement to hold an electricity generation licence by ESCOSA.
+The exemption had limited application and was subject to conditions that are similar to the mandatory conditions set out in electricity generator licences.
+In October 2023, ESCOSA extended the term of the temporary exemption for VPPs.
+It is now due to expire on 30 November 2025.
+This aligns with the anticipated timeframe of ESCOSA’s electricity licensing framework review.
+See https://www.escosa.sa.gov.au/news/electricity-news/dec19-news-2019-e-vp…. https://www.escosa.sa.gov.au/projects-and-publications/projects/electri….